-The trial will establish if a simple, novel combination of antiretroviral drugs (dolutegravir and ritonavir boosted darunavir) is as safe and effective as the currently recommended World Health Organisation standard of care (SOC) second-line regimens.
-The benefits of this novel combination include a high barrier to resistance, negating the need for HIV drug resistance testing; the ability to co-formulate the drugs into a single pill requiring once daily dosing; cost savings as the simplified regimen would support task-shifting where prescriptions can be written by clinical nurses or physician assistants; simplification of supply chain and distribution by reducing the number of pills required.
+The trial was originally deisgned to establish if a simple, novel combination of antiretroviral drugs (dolutegravir and ritonavir boosted darunavir) was safe and effective as the currently recommended World Health Organisation standard of care (SOC) second-line regimens.
+The benefits of this novel combination included a high barrier to resistance, negating the need for HIV drug resistance testing; the ability to co-formulate the drugs into a single pill requiring once daily dosing; cost savings as the simplified regimen would support task-shifting where prescriptions can be written by clinical nurses or physician assistants; simplification of supply chain and distribution by reducing the number of pills required.

 Since the D²EFT study commenced, data has emerged to suggest that use of dolutegravir with pre-determined nucleosides may be an additional useful approach to second line therapy.
 Dolutegravir with pre-determined nucleosides is now available at a very low cost in low income countries.
 If effective in second line, this approach would allow substantial reductions in cost and complexity of care.
 After consultation with the World Health Organisation and other key stakeholders, the D²EFT study has been modified to add a third arm, allowing evaluation of a simplified approached of dolutegravir with pharmaco-enhanced darunavir versus dolutegravir with predetermined nucleosides against recommended standard of care antiretroviral regimens and secondarily against each other.

-Recruitment began in 2018 with results of the week 48 primary analysis in a couple of years.
+The 48 primary analysis is expected in 2021.
 Final week 96 analyses would be expected the following year.